loftytopping/PyBox/README.md

 to test import of both the Rosenbrock and CVode ODE method.

 - [UManSysProp](http://umansysprop.seaes.manchester.ac.uk).
 As described on the UManSysProp project page, this model was developed at the University of Manchester under a research grant in order to automate predictions of pure component and mixture properties.
 This suite requires the Python interface to the [OpenBabel](https://openbabel.org/docs/dev/UseTheLibrary/Python_Pybel.html) package and uses [Flask WTF](https://flask-wtf.readthedocs.io/en/stable/).
 You can clone the suite from the [project github page](https://github.com/loftytopping/UManSysProp_public).
-Once you have cloned the repository, you will need to add the location of the suite in the python script 'Property_calculation.py' within the 'Aerosol' directory of the PyBox repository.
+Once you have cloned the repository, you will need to add the location of the suite in the python script 'Property_calculation.py' within the 'Aerosol' directory of PyBox.
 As with the Assimulo package, you can test this import by opening an interactive Python shell and typing:

 > import sys